-Now we all know that London is one of the greatest places on Earth, with some of the most incredible attractions and hotels, including us here at DUKES Hotel and DUKES Bar, of course.
+Now we all know that London is one of the greatest places on Earth, with some of the most incredible attractions and hotels, including us here at DUKES Hotel and DUKES Bar (we are known as the ‘James Bond Martini Bar!’), of course.

 But London isn’t famous only for the here and now – the long legacy of historical events plays a huge role in why the city is loved so much and is such a huge attraction for visitors.

-Although, not all of the events covered below were seen as positive at the time, they’ve all played a role in shaping perceptions of London and helped create the image of a city that continues to draw so many visitors from around the world.
+Although not all of the events covered below were positives, they’ve all played a role in shaping perceptions of London and helped create the image of a city that continues to draw so many visitors from around the world.

 The plan was to blow up the Houses of Parliament whilst it was filled with not only the King, but also everyone else in there when they were opening Parliament on the 5th November.